andikasagala/Coding-Note-Pocket/README.md

 <br><br><br><br>

 <h3>Tips:</h3>
 - It is so important for you to save the important codes/notes inside the private section.
-So later if you are in low health condition ( brain damage, brain degeration, etc ) your coding productivity stable.
+So later if you are in low health condition ( brain damage, brain degeneration, etc ) your coding productivity always stable.
 It is like your private book in school or your private diary book.
 <br><br><br><br>
 <h3>Languages:</h3>
 - C<br>